-Please keep in mind that events are typically held on weekdays, and the best locations are metro-accessible and/or near campus (making it easier for students to attend).
-Once a location is confirmed, the Office of Alumni Relations will market the event to students through a variety of channels on campus.
+The Office of Alumni Relations will market the event to students through a variety of channels on campus and registration will be taken through Handshake.
 Students apply for each event and are selected by our team.
 Information about the students will be shared with hosts in advance of the event.

-Additional information about each program is avaiable below.
+Additional information about each program is available below.
 If you have any questions, please contact the program coordinator.

-- You are not permitted to order alcohol, regardless of your age.
+You are not permitted to order alcohol, regardless of your age for these networking events.
 According to University policy, any event serving alcohol must be registered through the Center for Alcohol and Drug Education.
 These events are not registered, and you may not consume alcohol.

 Informational interviews are one way to receive more detailed information about an occupation or career.
 Think about the following questions to enhance your dinner experience:

-- What do you want to accomplish during the dinner?
+- What do you want to accomplish during this time with the alumnus/a?